On land that harbors eternity,

 Upon arrival in Cairo, you will need to obtain a visa at the airport.

-Our tour assistant will guide you inside the airport; please wait before immigration.
+Our tour assistant will guide you inside the airport; please wait in front of immigration.

 [English Assistant]

-Afterwards, our staff "tour assistant" will accompany you to the hotel and assist with check-in.
+Afterwards, our staff "Tour Assistant" will assist you with hotel check-in.

 [English Assistant]